 Direct lightning strokes on transmission lines represent the major source of the failed power system.
-The objective of good line design.
-Therefore, should be to reduce the number of interruption due to lightning.
+The objective of the good line design.
+Therefore, should be to reduce the number of interruptions due to lightning.
 This objective demands a two-point procedure-first, the incidence of direct strokes to the system should be minimum and secondly, the amplitude and steepness of the overvoltage arising out of the few strokes that will hit the lines should be kept to a minimum.
 On both the counts, ground wires are found to be suitable.

-The earthing is provided with the following objectives:
+The earthing is provided with the following objectives

 1. For the safety of equipment and personnel against lightning and voltage surges providing the discharge path for lightning arresters, gaps, and similar devices.
-Grounded neutral systems provided by the ground connections.
+Grounded neutral systems are provided by the ground connections.